JetBrains/amper/docs/Documentation.md

 ## Build variants

-In the native world it's rather common to have at least two types of build configurations, release and debug.
+In the native world, it's rather common to have at least two types of build configurations, release and debug.
 In the release configuration settings like compiler optimizations and obfuscation are enabled, while in the debug mode they are disabled and additional debug information is generated.

-In Android world in addition to the [debug and release build types](https://developer.android.com/build/build-variants#build-types), there exists a concept of [product flavors](https://developer.android.com/build/build-variants#product-flavors).
+In the Android world, in addition to the [debug and release build types](https://developer.android.com/build/build-variants#build-types), there exists a concept of [product flavors](https://developer.android.com/build/build-variants#product-flavors).
 Product flavor is a slight modification of the final product, e.g. with paid features or ads for a free version.
 Product flavors are also used for [white labeling](https://en.wikipedia.org/wiki/White-label_product), e.g. to add a logo or certain resources to the application without modify the code.

-To support such configurations Amper offers a concept of _build variants_.
+To support such configurations, Amper offers a concept of _build variants_.
 A build variant can have additional code, resources, override/append dependencies and settings.

-_NOTE: build variants are not yet fully implemented._
+> Build variants are not yet fully implemented.

-Here is how a basic build variants configuration look like:
+Here is how a basic build variants configuration looks like:
 ```yaml
 product: android/app